simonom/PyCHAM/PyCHAM/input/set_J_directly_example/ex_model_var_and_readme.txt

 # radiation provided in photolysisRates.py
 # note that to set this simulaion up,
 # light_status has been set to the path of the
 # file containing the photolysis rates.
-These
+These example
 # photolysis rates are from spectral analysis of
 # Manchester Aerosol Chamber lights, combined
 # with the Mainz database.
 The photolysis rates